NirvanaNimbusa/machine/CONTRIBUTING.md

 The requirements to build Machine are:

-1. A running instance of Docker or a Golang 1.6 development environment
+1. A running instance of 32bit Docker or a Golang 1.6 development environment
 2. The `bash` shell
 3. [Make](https://www.gnu.org/software/make/)

 ## Build using Docker containers

-To build the `docker-machine` binary using containers, simply run:
+To build the `docker-machine` binary on a 32bit Docker installation using containers, simply run:

     $ export USE_CONTAINER=true
     $ make build
+    // Once it's finished, you have your binary in the `bin` dir.
+    $ bin/docker-machine version

 ## Local Go development environment